Q100385: Callbacks and event handlers in Katana

 Event handler for node parameter changes

-If a callback function should, for example, react to the change of a particular node parameter only, an event handler can be registered to listen for the ‘parameter_finalizeValue’ event.
-The name of the changed parameter can be checked within the callback function to determine if it is the relevant one:
+If an event handler function should, for example, react to the change of a particular node parameter only, it can be registered to listen for the ‘parameter_finalizeValue’ event.
+The name of the changed parameter can be checked within the handler function to determine if it is the relevant one:

 def myParamCallback(eventType, eventID, node, param): if (node.getName() == "CameraCreate") and (param.getName() == 'fov'): print("FOV for the following camera changed to " + repr(param.getValue(0)) + ": " + node.getParameter('name').getValue(0))

-Callbacks can be automatically registered when Katana starts up as follows:
+Callbacks or event handlers can be automatically registered when Katana starts up as follows:

-- Define all the actions you want your callback to perform in a single Python function and add this function as a callback or event handler, as demonstrated in the example code below:
+- Define all the actions you want your callback or event handler function to perform in a single Python function and register this as demonstrated in the example code below:

 from Katana import Utils, Callbacks def PrefChangedCallback(eventType, eventID, prefKey, prefValue): print prefKey, "preference changed to:", prefValue

 def Hello(**kwargs): print(kwargs.get('filename'))

 - Copy and paste this into a text editor, and save the file.